sandywid/group03/README.md

 Code coverage is measured using **pytest-cov**, with reports displayed both in the terminal and as an interactive HTML report.

-Run the tests locally with:
+Run the tests locally in the root directory with:

 ```bash
 LOG_PATH=logs/app.log python -m pytest